Memphis’s Penny Hardaway gets his first tourney win and a shot to shock Gonzaga

 The 18-year-old Duren, who is a projected lottery pick in the upcoming NBA draft, posted 10 points, 11 rebounds and a block, helping Memphis’s front line control the action, especially in the early going.

 Boise State’s leading scorer, fifth-year senior forward Abu Kigab, was held scoreless in the first half, and the Broncos managed just six points in the game’s first seven minutes.
-Although Kigab rebounded in the second half to finish with a game-high 20 points and nine rebounds, Boise State never fully recovered.
+Although Kigab rebounded in the second half to finish with a game-high 20 points, Boise State never fully recovered.

 Following NIT berths in 2019 and 2021, Hardaway seemed intent on pulling out all the stops on the grander stage, hoping to rekindle the type of postseason success that Memphis regularly enjoyed under John Calipari.
-In the first half, Hardaway inserted Bates into the game for his first action since Jan.
-27. The highly-touted freshman, who left the team earlier this season to seek treatment for a lower-back injury, swished his only shot attempt — a three-pointer — in three minutes during his unexpected return.
+In the first half, Hardaway inserted Bates for his first action since Jan.
+27. The highly touted freshman, who left the team this season to seek treatment for a lower-back injury, swished his only shot attempt — a three-pointer — in three minutes during his unexpected return.
 Hardaway said later that Bates was playing on a minutes restriction.

 With Lomax directing traffic, Duren helped bring home the win, rising high for a block and muscling his way to several contested rebounds late in the game.
 After Lomax’s timely steal, Duren celebrated by flexing his biceps toward Memphis’s fan section.